-A LPA is a legal document (a type of power of attorney) under which an individual (the "Grantor") can give the authority to another individual (their "Attorney") to take actions on their behalf.
+An LPA is a power of attorney under which an individual (the 'Grantor') can give the authority to another individual (their 'Attorney') to take actions on their behalf.
 This authority will continue even if the Grantor no longer has capacity.